-- V. All rules governing plagiarism apply to information found by computer. - Information found on the computer network may not be used or represented in the work of a student unless the student references the source of the information. - VI.
-Use electronic mail wisely and as educational resource. - i.
-Do not send electronic mail needlessly.
-Profligate or abusive mail will result in e-mail privileges being suspended.
-Electronic mail may not be used to access, upload, download or distribute gambling, obscene, pornographic, illegal, abusive racial, ethnic, gender, sexual orientation, or derogatory material. - ii.
-All electronic mail is publicly accessible.
+- V. All rules governing plagiarism apply to information found by computer. - i.
+Information found on the computer network may not be used or represented in the work of a student unless the student references the source of the information. - VI.
+Use electronic mail wisely and as educational resource. - Do not send electronic mail needlessly.
+Profligate or abusive mail will result in email privileges being suspended.
+Electronic mail may not be used to access, upload, download or distribute gambling, obscene, pornographic, illegal, abusive racial, ethnic, gender, sexual orientation, or derogatory material. - All electronic mail is publicly accessible.
 People who operate the system do have access to all mail.
 Inappropriate messages can result in suspension of privileges. - iii.
 Use of distribution lists or mass electronic mailings is prohibited. - iv.
 Do not open e-mail from an unknown source. - VII.
-Show respect for the Net equipment and facilities. - i.
+Show respect for the internet equipment and facilities. - i.
 Use care in the treatment and handling of the computer hardware.
-Since the resources on the Net are shared by all members of the school's community, we must all do our part to keep them in good condition. - ii.
-Any physical damage or costs incurred to correct "virus" damage will be the responsibility of the user or their parent/ guardian.
+Since the resources on the internet are shared by all members of the school's community, we must all do our part to keep them in good condition.
+Any negligent handling of the devices will be addressed according to the discipline policy. - Any physical damage or costs incurred to correct "virus" damage will be the responsibility of the user or their parent/ guardian. - iii.
+Eating and drinking is not permitted near any computer, including water bottles. - VIII.
+Information and Service Disclaimers Memphis Adventist Academy makes no warranties of any kind, whether expressed or implied for the information gained through the Internet.
+The school's faculty, staff, school board, and the Seventh-day Adventist